 Stilliken shrugged.
 “She had to skip all the gore and sex parts, but I think she thought it was all right.
 Maybe I can get you to sign it later?”
 Harold was starting to get impatient, and very embarrassed.
-Impatient with the attention he was getting, and embarrassed by the idea that his book had been the last thing someone had read before they’d died, and the woman in question hadn’t even liked it.
-How horrible was that?
+Impatient with the attention he was getting, and embarrassed by the idea that his book was the last thing someone had read before they died.
+She hadn’t even liked it.
+What could be any more horrible?

 “Sure.
 Sure.
 Now, about the car.
 I...I don’t know.
 What should I do?
 Do you have a telephone?”

 Stilliken’s previous grin widened.
 “Nope.
 I’ve got something better.”